estgguido/data-analytics-portfolio/Subscription Performance & Growth Opportunity Analysis/README.md

 ## Detailed Findings

 - Rapid Churn: The average lifespan for a churned customer is only 1.9 months (~58 days).
 This signals that customers are not finding long-term value in the service.
 - "Same-Day Churn": A significant number of customers (108 in our analysis) canceled on the very same day they signed up.
-This is a major red flag that points to a problem with:
+This is a major red flag that requieres attention
 - Low Customer Value: Our LTV (Customer Lifetime Value) is only $74.80.
 This is the most important insight.
 It means we are only making, on average, less than two months' revenue from each customer we lose.
 - MRR in September 2023 was $41,535.